 Some Places I Recommend Checking Out

 The Zocalo.
-The formal name is Plaza de la Constitucion, although locals know it all as the Zocalo.
+The official name is Plaza de la Constitucion, although locals know it all as the Zocalo.
 This is Mexico City’s main square, located in the Historical Center District of the city.
 It has an enormous Mexican flag in the center and is surrounded by several colonial buildings like the Cathedral, the National Palace, the Old Portal de Mercaderes, the Nacional Monte de Piedad, the Templo Mayor, and other Federal District buildings.

 The Zocalo has been a gathering place for locals since Aztec times.
 It also hosts many important events like parades, the Grito de la Independencia, religious events and is the main venue for both national celebrations and protests.
 If you are a history/culture buff and you love people watching, then you won’t want to miss out.
 Regardless of that, I believe this is a must-see in this city.

 The Cathedral.
 Located right next to the Zocalo, this church is the seat of the Catholic Archdiocese of Mexico and represents one of the most important landmarks in the country due to its cultural/religious significance.
-Whether you’re Catholic, profess another religion or no religion at all, this place should be on your bucket list.
+Whether you’re Catholic, profess another religion, or have no religion at all, this place should be on your bucket list.

 You can visit the Cathedral on your own for free or you can hire a tour.
 Keep in mind some areas are closed to general visitors and are only open for guided tours.
 There is a night tour on Mondays, Tuesdays, and Fridays at 7 p.m.
 It was possible to visit the bell towers as well, but all visits have been canceled until further notice due to renovations.
 For more info, you can check out the Cathedral’s website.